avaleriani/lines-draw/README.md

 ```

-You could do this call to get your mouse coordenates(needed for every point of the lines) on your page title
+You could do this call to get your mouse coordenates(needed to determinate every point of the lines) on your page title

 ```
    linesDrawer.mouseCoordenatesOnTitle();